 Information About SSA's Hearings and Appeals Operations

 OHO directs a nationwide field organization of administrative law judges (ALJ) who conduct impartial "de novo" hearings and make decisions on appealed determinations involving retirement, survivors, disability insurance and supplemental security income benefits.
-Through its Appeals Council, OARO reviews ALJ decisions on appeal by claimants, or on its own motion, and processes cases appealed to federal court.
+Through its Appeals Council in the Office of Appellate Operations, OARO reviews ALJ decisions on appeal by claimants, or on its own motion, and processes cases appealed to federal court.
 The Deputy Commissioners for OHO and OARO are the agency officials responsible for administration of this enormous adjudicative system.

-OHO and OARO have two case processing/adjudication components, also located in Falls Church, Virginia - the Office of the Chief Administrative Law Judge and the Office of Appellate Operations.
+OHO and OARO have two case processing/adjudication components that are headquartered in Falls Church, Virginia - the Office of the Chief Administrative Law Judge and the Office of Appellate Operations.

 Office of the Chief Administrative Law Judge (Office of Hearings Operations):

-The Office of the Chief Administrative Law Judge (OCALJ) manages and administers a nationwide network of 164 hearing offices with 2 satellite offices, 10 regional offices, 5 national hearing centers (plus 3 satellite offices), and 4 national case assistance centers.
-OCALJ oversees the hearings process, which includes more than 1,600 ALJs who conduct impartial "de novo" hearings and make decisions on appealed agency determinations.
-Each year, more than 1,600 ALJs render over 650,000 decisions at the hearing level.
+The Office of the Chief Administrative Law Judge (OCALJ) manages and administers a nationwide network of 164 hearing offices with 2 satellite hearing offices, 10 regional offices, 6 national hearing centers (plus 3 satellite offices), and 5 national case assistance centers (4 and 1 satellite office).
+OCALJ oversees the hearings process, which includes more than 1,500 ALJs who conduct impartial "de novo" hearings and make decisions on appealed agency determinations.
+Each year, more than 1,500 ALJs render over 650,000 decisions at the hearing level.

 The Chief ALJ is the principal consultant and advisor to OHO’s Deputy Commissioner on all matters concerning the hearing process.